IEntin/ClientServer/README.md

 Business logic, tasks multithreading, and communication layer are completely decoupled.\
 Memory pooling.
 Business logic, compression and most of fifo processing are not allocating.

-Manipulating memory pool size allows to drastically reduce memory footprint of the client\
+Tuning the memory pool size allows to drastically reduce memory footprint of the software,\
-and less efficiently of the server with moderate speed decrease, which can in turn reduce\
+especially of the client, with moderate speed decrease, which can in turn reduce hardware\
-hardware requirements.
+ requirements.

 Business logic here is an example of financial calculations.\
 It can be replaced with any other batch processing from a different field, not necessarily financial.